JakeSidSmith/antler/README.md

 Some rules allow (or require) the user to provide additional options as an object in the `options` key.

-Options are (at the time of writing) always strings or arrays of strings.
+Options are (at the time of writing) always strings, or arrays of strings.

 See the example `.antlerrc.json` file in the root of this project for a more complex example.